UniversalDependencies/docs/_sv-dep/nmod-agent.md

 ---
 layout: relation
 title:  'nmod:agent'
-shortdef : 'nominal modifier: agent'
+shortdef : 'agent nominal modifier'
 ---

 `nmod:agent` is used for agents of passive verbs